+The Entrance Examination for Year 7 (11+) entry is held in January for entry in September of the same year.
+For the Entrance Examination, candidates sit two papers, English and Mathematics, and answer a short questionnaire to provide a better understanding of their interests, opinions and experiences.
 A report will also be requested from the pupil's current school prior to the examination.
 All papers are designed to bring out the skills and potential of the pupil, to ensure that pupils are tested on what they have learnt throughout Key Stage 2.
 For more information on the content of the Year 7 Entrance Examination, please see the Admissions pages of the school website.
 It is School policy not to issue past papers.

-Pupils from our Girls' Prep School will the Entrance Examination to the Senior School at around the same time as the Entrance Examination.
+Pupils from our Girls' Prep School sit the Entrance Examination to the Senior School on the same day at the same time.